-QBP - Get Donor Book of Record (Event Q34)
+QBP - Get Donor Record (Event Q34)

 This query/response is designed for interaction between a viewing system and the system which contains the Donor Book of Record.
 The query consists of query parameters, and the response of the demographics for that donor.